BestTimesToVisit.com Logo

 Frequently Asked Questions

-What's the best time of year to visit San Francisco to avoid crowds and have pleasant weather?
+When's the absolute best time to visit San Francisco to avoid the fog and crowds?

-How easy is it to get around San Francisco without a car?
+How do I actually get around San Francisco without a car?

 Ready to Plan Your Trip?